GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 Collection Schedule:

-- Please plan to collect your sample on a Sunday or Monday.
-If you opt to collect on a Sunday, make sure to ship it on the same day (Monday).
+- Please plan to collect your sample on a Sunday or Monday or Tuesday.

 Collection Timing: